koknat/dif/README.md

                               dif a.pm -start1 'sub add' -stop1 '^}' -start2 'sub subtract' -stop '^}'

        -function 'function_name'
-                          Compare same  Python def / Perl sub / TCL proc  function from two source files Internally, this leverages the -start -stop functionality This feature will also work for some C source files
+                          Compare same  Python def / Perl sub / TCL proc / JavaScript function from two source files Internally, this leverages the -start -stop functionality This feature will also work for some C source files

        -functionSort
-                          Useful when Python/Perl/TCL functions have been moved within a file This option preprocesses each file, so that the function definitions appear in alphabetical order
+                          Useful when Python/Perl/TCL/JavaScript functions have been moved within a file This option preprocesses each file, so that the function definitions appear in alphabetical order
                           This feature will also work for some C source files

+       -language <lang>   For use with -function and -functionSort The language is automatically determined by inspecting the file extension and shebang Use this option if those clues are not present Languages are specified as extensions such as: js pl py tcl

     Preprocessing options (before filtering):